TemesgenGetye/eth/README.md

 ETH Marketplace is a comprehensive platform for buying and selling various products and services.
 The platform includes categories such as electronics, furniture, real estate, jobs, and community events.

+ETH Marketplace is a comprehensive platform for buying and selling various products and services.
+The platform includes categories such as electronics, furniture, real estate, jobs, and community events.

 ## Table of Contents

 - [Features](#features)